iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Value

-- enhanced personlaization
+- enhanced personalisation

 [social media demo app](https://aws.amazon.com/blogs/big-data/uncover-social-media-insights-in-real-time-using-amazon-managed-service-for-apache-flink-and-amazon-bedrock/)

 Use case: use social media data and build gen ai app to understand that data.
 Social media data is pulled in real time using managed, kinesis, flink, kafka.
-Convert to vector using bedrock, query using opensearch.
+Convert to vector using bedrock, query using `opensearch`.
 Q for app.

 ## Gen BI

-help marketing team by giving generative BI capability to build genereated doc, dashboards.
+help marketing team by giving generative BI capability to build generated doc, dashboards.
 Help them automatically generate dashboards.

-Add synonyms to data fileds so that amazon q helps anwer the questions. like region/platform are same.
+Add synonyms to data fields so that amazon q helps answer the questions. like region/platform are same.

 You can build quicksite dashboard, but customize it using amazon-q. like convert datetime to weekly, add color by dim1.
 All this can be said in natural language.